benznest/flutter_bx_exchange/README.md

 ### Cancel Order

-Cancel order to market require Cancel Order permission.
+Cancel order to market require CANCEL ORDER permission.
 This method use Cancel Order API key.
 The parameter require pairing id and order id.
 2FA is a optional.